travel-intelligence/ti-auth.js/README.md

 ### Dependencies

-These are dependencies that you need to have installed before being able to work with the source files of the library.
+These are dependencies that you need to have installed before being able to work with the source files of this library.

 - [`node`](http://nodejs.org/) >= 5.1.0
 - [`npm`](https://www.npmjs.com/) >= 3.3.12